Here are five ways that all Academy Fellows can support our journey towards a more equal Academy.

-We are currently seeking nominations for the Academy Council which plays a pivotal governance role across all our work.
-To address issues of gender and race inequality in our work and the sector more widely, we must diversify the voices in our decision making committees.
+We frequently need nominations for roles on pivotal Academy governance committees.
+To address issues of gender and race inequality in our work and the health sector more widely, we must diversify the voices in decision-making committees across our work.
 We must also ensure our committees have geographical diversity to ensure we hear perspectives from across the UK.
-It is therefore vital we receive diverse nominations for a Council membership that is fully representative of the breadth of the Fellowship.
+It is therefore vital we receive diverse nominations fully representative of the breadth of the Fellowship.

 So here are five things all Fellows can do to help diversify the voices in our decision making committees: